carolmmiron/bank_time_series/README.md

 ●  Countries such as FR (66%) and ES (60%) have more exiting clients percentages than DE

 ●  The higher the balance the most likely to leave the bank

+# RECOMMENDATIONS:

+- Increase customer engagement through loyalty programmes, personalized products and tailored communication.
+- Promote product diversification amongs the customer base, with special focus on users with none or only one product.
+- Enhanced personalized financial advisory services tailored for teh financial needs of customers with higher balances.
+- Develop financial products and services to the needs of customers over 45 years old.